 Centers and Institutes

-The UF Health Science Center is a world leader in interdisciplinary research, generating more than 50 percent of UF's total research awards.
-Apart from the flurry of research activities in the HSC colleges, nine major health-related research centers and institutes are designed to create synergies and collaborative research opportunities.
-Research activities at the HSC reflect a depth of purpose by focusing on the translational nature of biomedical research following the continuum from fundamental research to clinical research to patient care.
+The UF Academic Health Center is a world leader in interdisciplinary research, generating more than 50 percent of UF's total research awards.
+Apart from the flurry of research activities in the AHC colleges, nine major health-related research centers and institutes are designed to create synergies and collaborative research opportunities.
+Research activities at UF Health reflect a depth of purpose by focusing on the translational nature of biomedical research following the continuum from fundamental research to clinical research to patient care.

 Research at the UF Diabetes Institute takes place in both the clinic and in the laboratory.
 There are many clinical trials and studies in diabetes currently taking place at UF, including studies for family members, people with established type 1 diabetes, and studies for people with newly diagnosed type 1 diabetes.